Believe it or not, this is usually a big issue in California Penal Code 261 PC rape cases — whether or not there was any

 - how do they show a jury that this wasn't a consensual encounter?

 In many of these cases that I see, the people are getting together.
 They're drinking.
 They're having a great time.
 They're kissing and hugging.
-The woman goes back to the guy's house and the sex was consensual.
+The woman goes back to the guy's house, and the sex is consensual.

 So, everything's good right up until that point, and then somehow, things go awry.
 Either it's because the perpetrator raped the person, or the person may be intoxicated and didn't remember what happened.

 They wake up naked in a stranger's bed.
 They figure they would never have a one-night stand with anybody, so I must have been raped.

 Then they start accusing the person.
 Often, I see it sometime after the incident; all of a sudden, you're seeing text messages being exchanged back and forth.

 Police Investigative Tool of a Pretext Phone Call

 Another tremendous investigative tool in these rape cases where penetration is claimed is a pretext phone call from the alleged victim to the perpetrator, and the police tape-record the conversation.

-The police give questions to the alleged victim to ask and usually it's basically them confronting the person about what they did, asking a bunch of questions.
+The police give questions to the alleged victim to ask, and usually, it's them confronting the person about what they did, asking a bunch of questions.

 Of course, they're trying to gather information from the police in one of these pretext phone calls.